usnistgov/oscal-xproc3/README.md

 This project is developed with an interest in FAIR principles -- **F**indable, **A**ccessible, **I**nteroperable and **R**eusable.
 See the [FAIR Software](./fair-software.md) page for a writeup.

 At the same time, the work here is intended to provide a model for study.
 Any lapses from FAIRness are also therefore instructive.
-[Channels for discussion](#repo-issues) are open.
+[Channels for discussion][repo-issues] are open.

 TODO: Register this software in MIDAS and any other public listings or search portals